Easytobeh/Stopwatch-App/README.md

 ```

 ## Contributing
-Pull requests are welcome.
+Contributions and PRs are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.